draget/w251_hw7/README.md

 Facial SSD NN scripts:

-- detect.py - Run in Ubuntu container on TX2, with CUDA support and Tensorflow.
+- detect7.py - Run in Ubuntu container on TX2, with CUDA support and Tensorflow.
+Captures images and uses TensorFlow to detector faces and return bounding boxes.
+A diagnostic plot is saved locally, whilst each individual face crop is pushed to the MQTT broker for sending to the cloud.
+- benchmark7.py - A script for benchmarking the framerate performance of the TensorFlow detector using a single image and the TensorRT optimised network.
+- prepare_model.py - A script which takes the publically available frozen model, applies the TensorRT optimisation and then saves back to file.

 Scripts per HW3 - see https://github.com/draget/w251_hw3